thoth-station/dependency-monkey/README.md

 # Valiation

 The state of each Valiation is stored with it's corresponding Kubernetes Job.
+Validation results will be available for a certain amount of time (data retention period).

 ## Phases